calumryan/culturebook-frontend/src/docs/index.md

 ---
 hidden: true
-title: Bits, the front-end component library for 24 ways
+title: Pablo, front-end component library developed for Culturebook
 ---
-You are viewing the front-end component library for 24 ways.
+You are viewing the front-end component library for Culturebook.
 It is powered by [Fractal](http://fractal.build), a tool that enables the rapid development of components, templates and pages.

 ### Component categories